 The Authority's fiscal year end is November 30 and the City's fiscal year end is September 30.
-Accordingly, the City must provide updated information by March 31 in each year and the Authority must provide updated information by May 31 in each year, unless the City or the Authority, as applicable, changes its fiscal year.
+Accordingly, the City must provide updated financial information and operating data by March 31 in each year and year and its audited financial statements (or unaudited financial statements if its audited financial statements are not available) by September 30 in each year.
+The Authority must provide its audited financial statements (or unaudited financial statements if its audited financial statements are not available) by May 31 in each year, unless the City or the Authority, as applicable, changes its fiscal year.
 If the City or the Authority change their fiscal year, the City or the Authority, as applicable, will notify the MSRB of the change.